On Global and Local Convergence of Iterative Linear Quadratic Optimization Algorithms for Discrete Time Nonlinear Control: Convergence Analysis

-\begin{proof}[Proof of Theorem~\ref{thm:global_local_conv}] By using the strong convexity of the costs $\cost$, we can refine the choice of the regularization to ensure~\eqref{eq:suff_cond_descent}.
-The validity of the proposed regularization to ensure condition~\eqref{eq:suff_cond_descent} is shown in Lemma~\ref{lem:reg_strg_cvx}.
-With the proposed regularization, we can show, following the same reasoning as in the proof of Theorem~\ref{thm:global_conv}, that the number of iterations of the ILQR algorithm needed to reach an accuracy $\varepsilon$ is bounded by (see Appendix~\ref{app:comput})
+The total computational complexity of the algorithm in terms of basic operations is then of the order of $(k(\delta_0, \deltaquad) + O(\ln\ln(\varepsilon^{-1}))) \times \mathcal{C}(\dimstate, \dimctrl, \horizon)$ with $\mathcal{C}(\dimstate, \dimctrl, \horizon)$ defined in~\eqref{eq:time_cost}. \end{theorem} \begin{remark} The rate of convergence can now be separated between three phases, (i) the number of iterations to reach some linear convergence determined by the first term in the complexity bound~\eqref{eq:main_cplxity}, (ii) the number of iterations to reach the quadratic convergence rate that is captured by the logarithmic terms in the complexity bound~\eqref{eq:main_cplxity}, (iii) the quadratic convergence phase once $\delta_k$ is smaller than the gap of local quadratic convergence $\deltaquad$. \end{remark} \begin{proof}[Proof of Theorem~\ref{thm:global_local_conv}] By using the strong convexity of the costs $\cost$, we can refine the choice of the regularization to ensure~\eqref{eq:suff_cond_descent}.
+The validity of the proposed regularization to ensure condition~\eqref{eq:suff_cond_descent} is shown in Lemma~\ref{lem:reg_strg_cvx} in Appendix~\ref{app:lemmas}.
+With the proposed regularization, Lemma~\ref{lem:detailed_cplxity_strgcvx} in Appendix~\ref{app:lemmas} shows, following the same reasoning as in the proof of Theorem~\ref{thm:global_conv}, that the number of iterations of the ILQR algorithm needed to reach an accuracy $\varepsilon$ is bounded by

 with $\condnb_\cost$, $\condnb_\augtraj$, $\concord$, $\scaling$, $\simp$ defined as in Theorem~\ref{thm:global_conv}.

 For the local convergence, the constants in Theorem~\ref{thm:conv_ggn} can be expressed in terms of the constants in Theorem~\ref{thm:global_conv} as $\sigma = \sqrt{\strgcvx_\cost}\sigma_{\augtraj}, \localconcord = \concord, \localscaling = \sqrt{\condnb_\cost} \scaling, \localcondnb = \sqrt{\condnb_\cost} \condnb_\augtraj $.
 From the proof of Theorem~\ref{thm:conv_ggn}, if $\lambda_\cost(\augtraj(\ctrls^{(k)})) \leq 1/\max\{ \sqrt{2\localconcord \localscaling} , 2\localconcord\localcondnb , 2\localconcord\}$, then